ruhoh/ruhoh.com/usage.md

 </dl>

 All pages in Ruhoh are expanded using one single, global Mustache View (ruby class).
-This class defines helper methods useful for displaying your blog's data efficiently:
+This class defines helper methods useful for displaying your blog's data efficiently.

 # Template Data